nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Lower left corner.
 There's, like, dice looking box things.
 Yep.
 Right next to the hand.
 Oh, yeah.

+---

+### Session Play - Part 5

 Yeah.
 Yeah.
 Yeah.
 I think it's a dice.
 There.

 One night.
 Now I'm not saying that Prince Troubadour won't help out, you know, if if if you guys need it or anything, but he is not a he is not a PC.
 He is literally an NPC.
 He's not me playing another character.
 So Yep.

-Since everybody else kinda said some my thought was during that two days when Elwar was talking to the animal, I would ask the princess to walk me around the town and tell me her story and try to figure out why her brother if there's anything behind, like, him not returning.
+Since everybody else kinda said some my thought was during that two days when Alwor was talking to the animal, I would ask the princess to walk me around the town and tell me her story and try to figure out why her brother if there's anything behind, like, him not returning.
 Is there any strained relationships and things like that at the town?
 That make sense?
 Yeah.
 Yeah.

 So, I'm not trying to get with her.
 Just trying to, like, have a guide.
 You know?
 It's PG.
 She's yes.

 Whatever.
 You're trying to get with her?
 We we run a A little tiny frog.
 P g run a PG to PG 13 game here.
 So, you know, I no.

 And in any case, Cruella will, basically just kinda let you know that, there's really no animosity in the family itself.
-She did she and toadwyn both think that, Oguin, which is prince Troubadour, is a bit of a weirdo.
+She did she and Toadwin both think that, Bogwynne, which is Prince Troubadour, is a bit of a weirdo.
 But it's not like there's no animosity in that.
 It's just more along lines of, like, oh, this is our cute our cute baby brother, you know, that kind of thing.
 They do respect his ability.

 So it it's not it's not that he's, you know, considered to be, you know, subpar to anybody, but he is still in training.
 She has basically found her place in the tribe as, the chief diplomat and adviser to the chief.
 So, she hasn't been able to use her diplomatic abilities for a while, just because the only thing to diplomacy is in this swamp are goblins that wanna kill them and undead creatures that, you know, are undead and unreasonable.
 But she has served as an adviser to the chief for about four or five years at this point, and she respects his wisdom and he respects, her perspective.
 As far as Toadwin is concerned, you get that Toadwin is more of a classical protective older brother sort of thing.

 He's not cocky.
 He's not, like, you know, he he he doesn't, like, think that he's he he's not itching to take over the chiefdom or anything.
 He just wants to he wants to protect his people and, you know, look out for his family.
 That's really kinda why he left was his brother had been missing for, for about three weeks by the time that he decided to take off.
-And, you know, it it wasn't that it wasn't that Boguian just up and disappeared.
+And, you know, it it wasn't that it wasn't that Bogwynne just up and disappeared.

 Like, he went on a went on a raid.
 He did he was doing exactly what he told you guys.
 Like, he was, going for he he was going to attack the undead that were getting a little bit too close to his territory to their territory.
 But when he didn't return, Odwun, decided that he needed to, take matters into his own hands and go find his little brother.
 Do they know his travel plans?

 They That's where he went.
 Right.
-They he went in the same direction that Bogwin went.
-So he basically followed after where Bogwin Bogwin was.
+They he went in the same direction that Bogwynne went.
+So he basically followed after where Bogwynne Bogwynne was.
 As you guys haven't didn't run into him either way surprising.

 And it's possible that he may have been diverted.
 And when you mentioned that, like, kind of to Barela, you do notice a a note of concern in her features.
 She's still a good enough diplomat that, like, you don't see the full thing.
 But as a sibling yourself and, you know, that kind of thing, you you would you would definitely notice that, you know, there's a little bit more of a a of concern going on with her, towards Toadwin because, like, he Toadwin is known as an excellent tracker.
 He's definitely somebody who knows the woods and how to operate in them and, is well respected in the village for his hunting capabilities.

-So it's very un it's very odd that, you know, you wouldn't have run into him when you're basically walking around with with Boguan.
+So it's very un it's very odd that, you know, you wouldn't have run into him when you're basically walking around with with Bogwynne.
 Right.
 So that's the that's the information that you're able to glean from her about that.
 If there's anything else that you wanna dig in is there anything else that you wanna dig in deeper to?
 Like, any new questions pop up with that information?

 No. I mean, for me, I just come kinda concerned, and it'd be interesting if the other prisoner dude knows anything about Toadwin.
 I saw him.
 I agree.
 Right.